jinaga/jinaga_com/src/content/documents/02-create-an-app/00-create-an-app.md

 title: "Create an App"
 ---

+Before using this walkthrough, please create a Jinaga [replicator](../replicator/).
+Initialize it with data representing a blog post.
-Once you have a Replicator up and running, and you have filled it with facts, create an app that displays those facts.
+Once you have a Replicator running and initialized, create an app that displays those posts.